-Fair Value Useful life

-Identifiable intangible assets (in millions) (in years)
+Identifiable intangible assets Fair Value (in millions)

 Non-compete agreements \$ 0.5 5

-Trade names 0.5 Indefinite
+Trade names 0.5 5 Indefinite

 Merchant relationships 20.5 9

-\$ 21.5
+\$ 21.5 )

 Goodwill of \$25.5 million, represents the excess of the gross consideration transferred over the fair value of the underlying net tangible and identifiable intangible assets acquired.
 Qualitative factors that contribute to the recognition of goodwill include certain intangible assets that are not recognized as separate identifiable intangible assets apart from goodwill.
 Intangible assets not recognized apart from goodwill consist primarily of the strong market position and the assembled workforce of APS Payments.